Never Seen Again

 Since he returned to Wisconsin, I kept hoping I’d find time to go see him.
 But I didn’t.
 I always thought there would be an opportunity in the future.

 I made a new Youtube channel in memory of Shawn and uploaded every song from both albums.
-I hope his music will continue to haunt and inspire people, or just help them fight off their own demons, long after he has gone to the great double-wide in the sky.
+I hope his music will continue to inspire and/or haunt people, or just help them fight off their own demons, long after he has gone to the great double-wide in the sky.